khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/typography.md

 ## UI typescale

-UI typography is used for any text within the product that is not markdown.
+UI typography is used for any text within GitLab that is not markdown.

 ### Base